a-pasquale/Products.Scrawl/README.txt

     and restart the server.
 Either go to the 'Site Setup' page in Plone and click on 'Add/Remove Products' or use the Quick Installer in the ZMI.

+Migration
+    There is a basic migrator available for Quills -> Scrawl.
+Read the docstring in Products.Scrawl.Extensions.migrate_entries for more details.
+YMMV.

 Written by

     ONE/Northwest <jonb@onenw.org>